caelusway/agent-launchpad-infra/docs/getting-started.md

 ## 🎯 Overview

-This guide will walk you through setting up the AI Agent Launchpad infrastructure and deploying your first Eliza-based AI agent.
+This guide will walk you through setting up the Multi-Agent Infrastructure at Scale infrastructure and deploying your first Eliza-based AI agent.
 Follow these steps to get up and running in minutes.

 ## 📋 Prerequisites